turingschool/front-end-curriculum/lessons/module-1/js-data-types-variables.md

 <section class="call-to-action">
 ### Console Practice

-**Declare** 2 variables, one named "quantity" and one named "name".
+**Declare** 2 variables, one named "quantity" and one named "myName".

 Then, **call** each variable by typing out its name, then hitting `return`.
 What is returned?
 </section>